datajoint/datajoint-github-page/_posts/2015-05-05-restrictions.md

 [Relational restriction](http://en.wikipedia.org/wiki/Selection_%28relational_algebra%29) selects the subset of tuples that meet a given condition.

-In DataJoint, relational restriction is implemented using MATLAB operators `&` and `-`.
+In DataJoint, relational restriction is implemented using the operators `&` and `-`.

 The following expression assigns to `rel` all the tuples from `original` that match condition `cond`.